(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 Renamed planar type: Kaladesh is now Avishkar.
 This subtype appears on one card, Ghirapur.

-Note: Most of the time, I will list only abilities with changes to their rules text, rather than the complete rules text of a card.
+Note: Most of the time, I list only the changed parts of a card’s Oracle text, rather than the complete text of the card.

 Large templating change: reducing card name usage in rules text (nonfunctional)

-With the Aetherdrift release, WotC completed the massive templating update started with Magic: The Gathering Foundations.
-As a result, more than 13,000 cards got updates to their Oracle text.
+With the Aetherdrift update, WotC complete the massive templating update started with the Magic: The Gathering Foundations update.
+As a result, more than 13,000 cards get updates to their Oracle text.
 I cover this update in a separate post.

 Rock Jockey (functional)